How to Make Carved (and Uncarved) Pumpkins Last Longer

 Bottom-line: we’d advise that you wait to carve your pumpkin as close to Halloween as possible!

-Since we’re talking about carved pumpkins, we thought it might also be helpful to share some pumpkin-carving tips from a master.
+Here are some pumpkin-carving tips from a master.
 “Farmer Mike” Valladao has been carving pumpkins ever since he saw a 612-pound pumpkin at a festival.
-Here are some great tips:

 When carving out the top of the pumpkin, be sure to angle the blade of the knife toward the center of the pumpkin to create a shelf for the top to rest on; otherwise, the top will fall straight into the pumpkin.